alexander-zhong/Impossible-Tictactoe/README.md

 This AI will be using the depth-limited minimax algorithm as well as alpha-beta pruning for efficiency.
 I have introduced a heuristic function that allows the AI to evaluate the game state without it being fully finished and placed a limit (depth-limited minimax) on how far the AI is allowed to calculate within the arbitrary arity tree of game states to find the most optimal moves that the AI can take to reach its desired game state.
 This will easily decrease the difficulty of the AI and allow users to finally have a chance to beat it.

 Note: The easy mode is adjustable within the code.
 In the file, "tictactoe_easy.py", the global variable MAX_DEPTH on line 8, as you increase the number, the AI gets to see more game states and becomes more difficult to beat but as you decrease the MAX_DEPTH, it will allow the AI to look at fewer game states meaning, it becomes more increasingly easy to defeat.

+## How to run
+Run "python3 game.py" in the terminal to start the game.
+* Ensure that pygame is installed or it wouldn't work